Planet of the Climate Changing Apes

 “It seems like the earth is in serious trouble, getting worse, not better.”

 “And we are just supposed to sit by and watch?”

 “Along the lines of don’t be so sure, don’t pigeon-hole them.”

 “They’re reality makers, sir.
 Shape shifters.”

 “Oh really...how can that be, given their base struggles and addictions?
 They can not see clearly enough to shift.”

-“It’s not like that, not a gift they study and earn.
+“It’s not like that, sir.
+It’s not a gift that they study and refine.
 It’s something their brains do involuntarily, collectively, subconsciously.”
 He paused, then said wistfully: “I found them to be surprisingly creative and tender.”